estheruary/nvim-colorscheme-lavender/README.md

     popup      = false, -- do not render the background in popup menus sidebar    = false, -- do not render the background in sidebars }, contrast = true, -- colour the sidebar and floating windows differently to the main background

   italic = {
     comments  = true, -- italic comments
     functions = true, -- italic function names keywords  = false, -- italic keywords
     variables = false, -- italic variables
   },

+  signs = false, -- use icon (patched font) diagnostic sign text

   -- new values will be merged in overrides = {